Saksh2112002/Rubik-s_Cube_Project/README.md

 ﻿# Rubik's Cube Project

 ## Description
-This is a simple, responsive Rubik's Cube web project built with HTML, CSS, and JavaScript.
+This is a simple, responsive Rubik's Cube  project built with HTML, CSS, and JavaScript.
 Users can rotate the top, middle, and bottom rows of the cube using buttons.

 ## Features